MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 		Connect-ExchangeOnline

 5. A **Sign in** window will appear requesting your credentials.
 Enter the MOD Administrator account provided by your lab hosting provider (**admin@xxxxxZZZZZZ.onmicrosoft.com**; where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) and then select **Next**.
 On the **Enter password** window, enter the **Administrative Password** provided by your lab hosting provider and then select **Sign in**.

-6. Because MFA is required for all user sign-ins using this trial tenant, and since the MOD Administrator is already signed in to this Microsoft 365 tenant on LON-CL1, a **Verify your identity** window appears.
-Select the **Text +X XXX-XXX-XXnn** field (where **nn** are the final two digits of your phone number).
-This is the same phone number that you used to previously sign-in as the MOD Administrator on LON-CL1.
-Microsoft Security will send a verification code to your phone.

-7. Retrieve the verification code from the text message that is sent to your phone.

-8. In the **Enter code** window, enter the 6-digit verification code in the code field and then select **Verify**.

-9. In the **Protect your account** window that appears, select **Skip for now (3 times left)**.
+If required, complete the MFA sign-in process.

-10. At the command prompt, run the following command to turn on audit logging:
+6. At the command prompt, run the following command to turn on audit logging:

 		Set-AdminAuditLogConfig -UnifiedAuditLogIngestionEnabled $true

     **Note:** A warning message will be displayed indicating the admin audit log configuration change that you requested could take up to 60 minutes to take effect throughout the system.
 This is why you're enabling this feature now rather than waiting for the Alert Policy labs later in this course.

-11. At the command prompt, run the following command to confirm that audit logging is enabled:
+7. At the command prompt, run the following command to confirm that audit logging is enabled:

 		AdminAuditLogConfig

-12. In the list of properties that's displayed, verify the **UnifiedAuditLogIngestionEnabled** property is set to  **True**.
+8. In the list of properties that's displayed, verify the **UnifiedAuditLogIngestionEnabled** property is set to  **True**.

-13. Do **NOT** close your PowerShell window.
+9. Do **NOT** close your PowerShell window.
 Leave the Windows PowerShell window open but minimize it for now.
 Remain logged into LON-CL1 and keep your Edge browser open.

 ### Task 7 - Run a PowerShell script to create and publish a sensitivity label